Quantum loop groups and $K$-theoretic stable envelopes: -theoretic stable envelopes

 for arbitrary $\bm^1,\bm^2 \in \nn$.

 \end{definition}

-The completion \eqref{eqn:completion 1} is the largest homogeneous vector space of infinite sums of tensors which yields well-defined actions on the modules $K(\bw^1) \otimes K(\bw^2)$ for all $\bw^1,\bw^2 \in \nn$, while the completion \eqref{eqn:completion 2} is its homogeneous subspace consisting of sums of tensors whose factors have degrees lying in arbitrary translates of $\pm \nn$.
+Note that the completion \eqref{eqn:completion 1} has a well-defined action on $K(\bw^1) \otimes K(\bw^2)$ for all $\bw^1,\bw^2 \in \nn$, because any vector in such a tensor product is annihilated by the subspace \eqref{eqn:sum completion 1} for $N$ large enough.
 The following result is straightforward, and we leave it as an exercise to the reader.

-\begin{proposition} The usual multiplication of tensors makes $\UU \too \UU$ into an algebra, and $\UU \woo \UU$ into a bimodule for the aforementioned algebra.
+\begin{proposition} The usual multiplication makes $\UU \too \UU$ into an algebra, and $\UU \woo \UU$ into a bimodule for the aforementioned algebra.

 \end{proposition}

 The FRT principle asserts that the quantum Yang-Baxter equation \eqref{eqn:qybe} makes $\UU$ into a Hopf algebra.
 In particular, there exists a universal $R$-matrix

 which maps to $R_{\bw^1,\bw^2}$ under the action maps